Review says non-crime hate incidents should not be recorded by police – reports

 Non-crime hate incidents should no longer be recorded by police forces, a review has recommended.

-The National Police Chief’s Council and College of Policing are carrying out a review of non-crime hate incidents, which is due to report in December.
+The National Police Chiefs’ Council (NPCC) and College of Policing are carrying out a review of non-crime hate incidents, which is due to report in December.

 Under a new system, officers and call handlers would record information only where there was a clear risk of harm, the newspaper adds.